garrandall/popular-music-data/tracks/daddy-blueface-rich-the-kid.md

 Louis, Fendi (Fendi), Balenciaga (Balenciaga)
 If the head trash, I can't give a bitch a dollar
 How the fuck she call me daddy?
 I ain't met her mama (Met her mama) How the fuck I got the Bentley?
-I ain't had a Honda (Ooh) Bust down for the gang
+I ain't had a Honda (Oh Bust down for the gang
 Eliantte bust down on the chain
 For the Dolce Gabbana, she clappin'
 The pussy too wet, get a napkin (Rich)

-She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
-With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
-With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Ooh) She gon' do it for some Dolce Gabbana
+With no strings attached like Balenciaga (Yeah, aight) She call me daddy, I don't even know her mama (Oh
+She gon' do it for some Dolce Gabbana
 Louis, Gucci, Fendi, Prada (Designer)
 With no strings attached like Balenciaga (Yeah, aight)